Gorse Hill (ward)

-Gorse Hill is an electoral ward of Trafford, Greater Manchester, England.
-It covers parts of Stretford, including Gorse Hill, most of Trafford Park and a small part of Old Trafford.
+Gorse Hill was an electoral ward of Trafford, Greater Manchester, England.
+It covered parts of Stretford, including Gorse Hill, most of Trafford Park and a small part of Old Trafford.

 The ward was created in 2004 largely from parts of the old Park and Talbot wards.
 Gorse Hill ward has always elected Labour councillors by a large margin.
+The ward is now largely part of the new Gorse Hill and Cornbrook ward created in 2023.

 Councillors

 As of 2022, the councillors are David Acton (Labour), Fianna Hornby (Labour), and Laurence Walsh (Labour).